Are you a massage or bodywork professional looking to grow your practice with the help of MassageBook's practice management software?

 (iii) Automatic logoff (Addressable).
 Implement electronic procedures that terminate an electronic session after a predetermined time of inactivity.

 * MassageBook has automatic session logoff features.
-After an extended period of time, a user will be will be automatically logged off.
+After an extended period of time, a user will be automatically logged off.

 (iv) Encryption and decryption (Addressable).
 Implement a mechanism to encrypt and decrypt electronic protected health information.